Here are a few suggestions for getting through the holiday season, and please remember that grief, and holiday coping

 widow to a dinner that I served on the Christmas china my mother gave me.
 The widow was grateful and I experienced unexpected

-memories are painful because of your loved one’s negative behavior, take a moment to imagine how it could have been
+your holiday memories are painful because of your loved one’s negative behavior, take a moment to imagine how it could

+out loud.
 What will you say to your deceased loved one?
 Imagine what he or she will say in return.
 This will not change the

 past, but it may help you heal hurts and misunderstandings so that you can create a better future.
-Practice balanced
+Practice

-in his or her weakness and strength.
+that person in his or her weakness and strength.
 Would you want the dear one who has died to be without flaws?
 Such a person

 would bear little resemblance to the one you love.
 No more than that person would want perfection from you.
-You wouldn't be recognizable,
+You wouldn't be

-December.
+the month of December.
 He didn't like the spending or the glitter of a material Christmas.
-His dark mood often cast a shadow over our festive
+His dark mood often cast a shadow

-if I practice balanced recall, I remember other things about Dad and Christmas: I remember him trudging in the
+Yet, if I practice balanced recall, I remember other things about Dad and Christmas: I remember him trudging in the

 snow to the back of the farm to cut a perfect Christmas tree for us; I remember his fine tenor voice when he sang Adeste

 entirely in Latin; I remember his delight in The Chipmunk Song